top of page

 To develop code in C/C++ for our DAQs, you can use STM32CubeIDE, a free software tool used by professionals in industry.

-For users that are looking for a block-diagram drag-and drop approach (similar to Simulink), pysimC
+For users that are looking for a block-diagram drag-and drop approach (similar to Simulink and LabVIEW), pysimC

-As an example, a Mechatronics class or lab that wants the students to write code and learn the details of embedded software, will benefit from C/C++ with either Mbed or STM32CubeIDE.
+As an example, a Mechatronics class or lab that wants the students to write code and learn the details of embedded software, will benefit from C/C++ with STM32CubeIDE.

 In contrast, a Dynamic Systems and Controls class, with focus in modeling/simulation/controls can bypass t

-he details of embedded signals and interfaces with the use of pysimCoder with the Python Control Systems Library.
+he details of embedded signals and interfaces with the use of pysimCoder and the Python Control Systems Library.
 Both free and open-source.

 No hardware change to the DAQ is needed to switch between C/C++ and Python (pysimCoder).